yousef8192/XGrapher/README.md

 * Ability to compute the intersection between specified range and equation's domain to plot within it.

+* Ability to save a snapshot of the graph in different file formats.

 * Ability to copy/cut/paste equations using the clipboard.

 * Improved user feedback throughout the session.